jolyphil/ess-east-west/README.md

 As a complement to my (Philippe Joly's) paper on “Generations and Protest in Eastern Germany,” I have prepared a vignette explaining how to identify East and West Germans in the European Social Survey (ESS), while accounting for east-west migration in Germany.
 The categorization follows a political socialization approach.

-The vignette was written in R Markdown and has been published on my [website](http://philippejoly.net/files/code/ess-east-west/vignette.html).
+The vignette was written in R Markdown and is available on my [website](http://philippejoly.net/files/code/ess-east-west/vignette.html).

 ## Author <a name="Author"></a>